LeongYuXuan/IntergratedProject/README.md

 Action: Use W3C validator to check for any errors

 Observation: Quite number of errors.
 Mostly not giving img elements an "alt" attribute and the lang attribute for the html.
-Strange error in lesson 2 material regarding </p>, am unsure why that was the case...
+Strange error in lesson 2 material regarding "</p>", am unsure why that was the case...

 Status: Most errors cleared.

+### Showcase to Teamate
+Action: Got teammate to use the site because why not?
+(For fun)

+Observation: Top Dropbox is not working as intended, which is bad.

+Todo: Fix that error

+Status: Not Fixed

 ## Credits for Placeholder Images
 Cat placeholder image from: